 One of the greatest priorities for marketers is to get your message seen.
-Often times that means pulling out all the stops to make sure you gain the attention of your subscribers.
+Often, that means pulling out all the stops to make sure you get your subscribers’ attention.
 In sports, the best coaches find hidden talent to help propel their teams.
 In email marketing, that means finding underused tactics.
 One of these oft-hidden tactics is the use of symbols in subject lines.
-Symbols can be that rookie player that hits a homerun in his first at-bat.
-So let's check out its potential by reviewing some examples.
+Symbols can be that rookie player that hits a home run in the first at-bat.
+So let’s check out their potential by reviewing some examples.

 Call the bullpen - email clients & phones:

 Many email clients, such as Gmail, Hotmail and Yahoo support Unicode symbols.
 However, not all clients and phones are made the same.
-Just like email clients, your emails will look differently on different phones.
-You can see the examples provided below.
+Just like email clients, your emails will look different on different phones.
+Check out the examples provided below.

 Let’s recap what we learned today:

-- Avoid using a detailed symbol like ☣- this may not be readable in the subject line
+- Avoid using a detailed symbol like ☣ as it may not be legible in the subject line.

 - Not all phones and email clients are created equal.
 Be sure to test how symbols look on different phones and clients.

 - Don’t overuse symbols – they will likely lose their effectiveness over time.